Sekai no Owari discography

-The discography of Japanese rock band Sekai no Owari consists of Five studio albums, two extended play, four video albums and twelve singles.
+The discography of Japanese rock band Sekai no Owari consists of eight studio albums, two extended play, four video albums and twelve singles.
 After self-releasing their first extended play in 2009, Sekai no Owari debuted as an independent artist in 2010 under Lastrum Music Entertainment with the album Earth.
 After releasing a double A-side single "Tenshi to Akuma" / "Fantasy" at the end of 2010, Sekai no Owari parted with their previous label, signing with major label Toy's Factory.
 The group released their second album Entertainment in 2012, immediately after "Nemurihime", the band's first top five single on the Oricon singles charts.

 The band's 2013 single "RPG" became widely successful, reaching number one on the Billboard Japan Hot 100, and later becoming certified double platinum by the RIAJ.
 Following this with the also successful singles "Snow Magic Fantasy" (2014), "Honō to Mori no Carnival" (2014) and the Nicky Romero-produced "Dragon Night" (2014).
 These releases culminated in the group's third album, Tree, which debuted at number one in Japan.